Taxonomy

 arginine dihydrolase activity and failure to produce acid aerobically from D- trehalose and N-acetyl-D-glucosamine.

-Positive results for catalase, lipase, urease, acid production from beta-D-fructose, D-glucose, glycerol, maltose & sucrose.
+Positive results for catalase, lipase, urease, acid production from beta-D-fructose, D-glucose, glycerol, maltose and sucrose.

-glucuronidase, gelatinase, ornithine decarboxylase, staphylocoagulase, acid production from: L-arabinose, D-cellobiose, D-
+beta-glucuronidase, gelatinase, ornithine decarboxylase, staphylocoagulase, acid production from: L-arabinose, D-cellobiose,

 Variable results for arginine dihydrolase (negative for subsp. novobiosepticus), acid production from: N-acetylglucosamine (negative